ninchat/ninchat-js/docs/ninchatclient.md

 Send an action.

-To send an action without an `action_id` parameter, specify it as null.
-Otherwise an `action_id` is generated automatically.
+An `action_id` sequence number is generated automatically; it must not be specified explicitly.
+To send an action without an `action_id` parameter, specify it as null (the only valid value).

-If an `action_id` is used, a [Promise](#promise) is returned.
+If an `action_id` is generated (the default), a [Promise](#promise) is returned.
 It may be used to wait for a reply from the server; the promise will be resolved with an event header and a payload array parameter.
 If the Session object is closed before a reply is received, the promise will be rejected without a parameter.

 With specific actions that cause multiple reply events, the notify callback will be called for each event until the final event which